Macros

 This example can also be found in the macro unit tests (see unittests.test_macros.test_documentation_example_2()).

-The following, more complex example, demonstrates the use of macro variable substitutions that generate crawler variable substitutions:
+Let’s try something more complex: what happens to multiple $?
+This example demonstrates the use of macro variable substitutions to generate crawler variable substitutions:

-• So in the crawler cfood, the string will appear as $value if variable nodename would be set to value when using the macro.
+• So in the cfood, if nodename: value, the string $$$nodename will be converted to $value.

 macros: